 In 2008, Atlantic Baptist Bible College merged with Piedmont International University, creating the Atlantic Scholarship for Ministry Training.
-The history of Atlantic Baptist Bible College may be found at www.pbc.edu/atlantic.
 Eligible recipients must be enrolled in an Online, Graduate, or PhD program and may include in the following order of priority: a) Atlantic Alumni, Faculty, and Staff, b) Members of Atlantic's supporting churches, c) American church planters and church planters in training, d) Full-time missionaries, national pastors, and national pastors in training, e) Full-time pastoral staff members and those preparing for full-time pastoral or missionary ministry.
 Awards will be in the amount of 33% of tuition.
 The recipients will be selected by the University Scholarship Committee.
 The number of awards will be based on the funds available.